 Today more than ever, these individuals need online access to SNAP benefits as they navigate the impact of COVID-19.
-As an ecommerce provider, we’re working with the NGA to help independents learn about how they can help bring approved SNAP items to the homes of in-need shoppers.
+As an ecommerce provider, we’re working with the National Grocers Association to help independent grocery learn about how they can help bring approved SNAP items into the homes of shoppers.

 Here is a step-by-step list of necessary requirements in order to begin the process of providing online purchasing to SNAP shoppers, as provided by our partners FNS and Fiserv.